 Customizing your broadcast settings

 To customize how your team will receive update broadcasts from Status Hero in Slack, open the "Slack" panel on the Team Settings - Integrations page.

-By default, Status Hero will broadcast a check-ins individually as they are published, and a summary report at the team summary time.
-However, you can enable publication of a report's check-ins to a single thread by enabling "Broadcast check-ins into a summary thread" in the Slack settings in Status Hero.
+By default, Status Hero will broadcast check-ins individually as they are published, and a summary report at the team summary time.
+However, you can enable the publication of a report's check-ins to a single thread by enabling "Broadcast check-ins into a summary thread" in the Slack settings in Status Hero.

 When this option is enabled, the summary report is published as the anchor message of the thread, and is continuously updated as check-ins are published to the thread.